KAREL DUJARDIN (1626-1678)

 Contemporary biographies of Karel Dujardin provide conflicting details of his artistic training.
 Houbraken describes him as being Nicolaes Berchem's most accomplished pupil, based partly on similarities in subject matter.
 Dujardin's first works are dated around the mid-1640s, and we know that (after his initial training) the young Dujardin went to Italy, and joined the Bentvueghels group of painters in Rome, earning the 'Bent name' "Barba di Becco" ('goat-beard', or Bokkebaart).
 This journey had a lifelong influence, and he was evidently a keen student of both the Italianate vistas of the Roman campagna, and the hustle and bustle of everyday Roman life.
 His genre scenes depicting festivals in Roman settings are among thise most ambitious paintings, and their quality and eye for narrative detail mark him out as one of the best of the Northern artists active in Italy during this period.

-Dujardin probably traveled to Lyon around 1650; an idea which is supported by a sensitive drawing on vellum signed and inscribed Dujardin fecit Paris in Berlin, Kupferstichkabinett.
+Dujardin probably travelled to Lyon around 1650; an idea which is supported by a sensitive drawing on vellum signed and inscribed Dujardin fecit Paris in Berlin, Kupferstichkabinett.
 His experience of art in France at the time was through works by Sébastien Bourdon, Simon Vouet, Laurent de la Hyre and Eustache le Suer.
-During this trip he met his wife, Suzanne von Royen, with whom he returned to Amsterdam in 1651.
+During this trip he met his wife, Suzanne von Royen, who is said to have been his landlady in Lyon: the story goes that Dujardin incurred such debts from his time in Lyon that the only way to escape these was to marry Suzanne, who was prepared to settle them in exchange for marriage.
+Whatever the case, the couple returned to Amsterdam in 1651.
 By 1656 Dujardin appears in the court capital, The Hague, as a founder of the artistic fraternity ‘Pictura’.
 He returned to Amsterdam around 1659 and his career flourished in the 1660s, a time when he produced portraits and spectacular history scenes, as well as his famous Italian landscapes.
-Dujardin left Amsterdam and sailed to Italy in 1675, due to political circumstances, and there he remained for the rest of his life.
+Dujardin left Amsterdam and sailed to Italy in 1675, apparently at the invitation of his friend Johann (or Joan) Reyst.
+He journeyed to North Africa - a rare trip for a Netherlandish artist to have made at this time - in the company of his friend Reyst in 1678, and on his return, he stayed in Venice while Reyst travelled back home to Amsterdam.
+It was during this brief stay that Dujardin fell sick and unexpectedly died, being buried in the catholic manner in that city.